How to Write Capstone Project Proposal Plan: Comprehensive Nursing Homework Guide

 The Iowa Model of Evidence-Based Practice

 The Iowa Model of Evidence-Based Practice is arguably the most widely used EBP framework in nursing capstone proposals.
-Developed at the University of Iowa Hospitals and Clinics by Titler and colleagues, it provides a systematic, decision-tree approach to implementing practice change.
-The model begins with identifying a trigger — either problem-focused (something is going wrong in practice) or knowledge-focused (new evidence suggests current practice should change).
-It guides the team through determining whether the topic is a priority, forming a team, synthesizing evidence, piloting the change, evaluating outcomes, and implementing the change organization-wide.
-AACN DNP Essentials explicitly reference EBP implementation models as foundational competencies for doctoral nursing practice.
-The Iowa Model’s decision-tree structure makes it particularly strong for proposals in which the evidence review is central to justifying the intervention.
+Developed at the University of Iowa Hospitals and Clinics, it provides a systematic, decision-tree approach to implementing practice change — from identifying the clinical trigger through synthesizing evidence, piloting the change, evaluating outcomes, and implementing broadly.
+Its structured decision-making logic maps directly onto the capstone project’s phases, making it particularly strong for proposals where the evidence review is central to justifying the intervention.

 How to Connect Your Framework to Your Proposal

 This is where most students fail.
 They describe the theory correctly but never explicitly connect it to their specific project.
 The connection must be direct and explicit.
-If you select the Iowa Model, you must walk through how each step of the model maps onto your project’s activities.
-If you use Watson’s Theory of Human Caring, you must explain which Caritas Processes your intervention enacts and why.
-A sentence like “Watson’s Theory of Human Caring will guide this project” with no further elaboration fails the explicit connection test.
 What faculty want to see is: “Watson’s fourth Caritas Process — developing a helping-trusting, authentic caring relationship — directly informs the nurse-patient communication training intervention proposed in this project, which is designed to build trust and authentic engagement as mechanisms of improved patient satisfaction.”
 That level of specificity demonstrates theoretical understanding, not just theoretical awareness.
-Nursing theory guides provide worked examples of theoretical framework application in clinical and academic nursing contexts.

 Background & Problem Statement